-Virginia Western Community College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate degrees, diplomas, and certificates.
+Virginia Western Community College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, GA 30033-4097, Telephone number (404) 679-4501) to award associate degrees, diplomas, and certificates.

 The College is a member of the Virginia Community College System and is approved by the State Board for Community Colleges.
 Virginia Western is also approved by the State Council of Higher Education for Virginia.